PLEASE NOTE: The advice given only reflects the information that we, at Medway Valley Training Partnership, would like to see in an application.

 This would give you a real flavour of what you can expect from training to be a teacher.
 You can include the visit on your application as “added experience” and, of course, if you like the school or training institution and the school likes you, you will be in a much stronger position for being offered a placement there; especially if you are choosing the school direct route.
 Many of our appointed trainees have come via the school experience route.

-Please put these in date order with the latest qualification first.
 Do not forget any other qualification that might assist your application.
-For example, any graded music or dance exams or coaching badges.
+For Example, any graded music or dance exams or coaching badges.
 It is useful to have a clear breakdown of the modules of your degree specialism, especially if you wish to train in a subject area to which your degree is not directly related.

 - Why you want to become a teacher;